Επεξεργασία

 • User data: Global Administrator, Privileged Role Administrator, User Administrator

-• Groups data: Global Administrator, Privileged Role Administrator, Group Administrator
+• Group data: Global Administrator, Privileged Role Administrator, Group Administrator

-• Applications/App Role Assignments: Global Administrator, Privileged Role Administrator, Application Administrator, Cloud Application Administrator
+• Applications and app role assignments: Global Administrator, Privileged Role Administrator, Application Administrator, Cloud Application Administrator

-• Ensure you have write access to the directory where you'll install the required MS Graph PowerShell modules and where the exported Entra data will be saved.
+• On the computer where Microsoft Graph PowerShell is installed, ensure that you have write access to the file system directory.
+This directory is where you install the required Microsoft Graph PowerShell modules and where the exported Microsoft Entra data is saved.

-If you haven’t previously used Azure Data Explorer, you'll need to set this up first.
-You can create a free cluster without an Azure subscription or credit card or a full cluster which requires an Azure subscription.
-See Quickstart: Create an Azure Data Explorer cluster and database to get started.
+If you haven't previously used Azure Data Explorer, you need to set it up first.
+You can create a free cluster without an Azure subscription or credit card.
+Or you can create a full cluster, which requires an Azure subscription.
+To get started, see Quickstart: Create an Azure Data Explorer cluster and database.

 $modules = @('Microsoft.Graph.Users', 'Microsoft.Graph.Groups', 'Microsoft.Graph.Applications', 'Microsoft.Graph.DirectoryObjects')